SeeYouSpaceCowboy/pair-stocks-frontend/README.md

-# Pair
+# Pair - Social Stock Market Web Application

-Flatiron Final Project.
-Social Stock Networking Site.
+This is one part of a two part project.
+This is the frontend using React + Redux, which makes calls to a Rails backend API.
+Whick you can fork from [here]()

+## Screenshot